Senior Product Designer, Freelance · Oct 2024 to Jun 2025

 Role-Based Dashboards

-• Executive view: High-level floor health, revenue trends, and anomaly alerts - designed for 10-second decision making
+• Executive view.
+High-level floor health, revenue trends, and anomaly alerts, built for 10-second decisions.

 Casino Dashboard